About

 Failed Restaurateur

-I’ll say it plainly: my first real venture was a restaurant, and it didn’t work.
-That failure was brutal, but it was also my education.
-I learned about capital needs.
-I learned about listening to customers.
-I learned about hiring the right people.
-Most importantly, I learned that discipline matters.
-When I built Freshly, I approached it differently because of that restaurant.
-Best MBA I never paid for.
+Mike’s first real venture was a restaurant.
+It didn’t work.
+The failure was brutal — and the most useful business education he never paid for.
+He learned about capital needs.
+He learned about listening to customers.
+He learned about hiring the right people.
+Most importantly, he learned that discipline matters.
+When he built Freshly, he approached it differently because of that restaurant.

 Failure